 Spread this meringue over the top and return to the oven to set and brown slightly.
 This makes a deep, large-sized pie, and very superior. —Ebbitt House, Washington, D.C.

-If you don't have enough lemons for making an old fashioned lemon meringue pie recipe, try making this delicious orange pie instead.
+If you don't have enough lemons for making a homemade lemon meringue pie recipe, try making this delicious orange pie instead.

 It makes a pleasant change from lemon when topped with a fluffy meringue, and it's an easy pie to make.